 CEOs and executive search committees will be keen to clarify what constitutes a competitive CFO equity grant as they build out their talent acquisition strategy for this role.

-Equity grants are one of the most widely used compensation tools in startups.
+Equity grants are one of the most widely used compensation tools for CFOs in startups.
 They offer participation in the company’s ownership as a way to lure senior-level talent.
 The tool is often effective because it gives two distinct advantages: